A guide for parents in Canada

 Families on income support, who have previously completed needs testing, are already considered eligible and do not require further testing.

 Typically, parents must be working or attending school to receive a subsidy.
-However, a child who is referred to child care for developmental reasons may be considered eligible for subsidy whether or not the parent is in the paid labour force or training.
+However, a child referred to child care for developmental reasons may be considered eligible for subsidy whether or not the parent is in the paid labour force or training.

+Subsidy applications are available online.
 Note: You must find a child care centre or regulated family home child care for your child before a subsidy can be applied.
 You will need to let your regional child care services office know when your child will be starting and the program’s daily fees.

 Regulated child care